 Are you applying for a UK visa?
-If yes, then it is in your best interests to avoid common mistakes which may be grounds for your visa refusal.
+If yes, then it is in your best interests to avoid common mistakes which may be grounds for your visa refusal or visa being denied.
 But what are some of the common reasons that lead to UK visa applications being refused?

 When your visa application is refused, it may be frustrating, confusing, and upsetting for you.
 But the truth is that UK visa refusal is not an occasional thing; it’s regular occurrence.
 When your visa application is refused, you can choose to make an appeal against it or you choose to make a fresh application – but both of these options cost time and money.
 Due to this, it is very important that you avoid all common mistakes in the first place.

 To make this process easier, here are some of the most common reasons for the refusal of UK visa applications.

 It is very important that you supply all the correct documents needed for any visa application.
 Different visa categories require different sets of documents as evidence to be submitted.
 When you are making your application, it is important that you submit documents pertaining to your visa category.

 Correct documentation should provide the necessary evidence for your UK visa application.
 With a UK spouse visa, for example, you need to show evidence of your relationship.
 This requires certain paperwork, such as evidence that your finances are shared in a joint back account.
 Failure to provide this documentation can lead to your visa application being rejected, as it suggests that your relationship is not genuine.

 You did not supply documents in the correct format